garrandall/popular-music-data/tracks/it-s-only-rock--n-roll--but-i-like-it--the-rolling-stones.md

 Oh, I like it
 Oh, I like it
-Ooh yeah, I like that
+Oh yeah, I like that